 There are lots of ways to make beaded tassel necklaces.
 The first way I made the necklace is with beading wire, this is my usual way of making necklaces and bracelets.
 So I thought I would try that first.
 Cut a long piece of beading wire, around 3-4 ft.
 Start with a crimped bead on one end, then a small bead and then add your larger beads in various patterns.

 When you end the necklace, the end will be in the front where you attach the tassel instead of the normal back of the neck area.
-For more details on how to crimp and finish a beaded wire necklace or bracelet see my Bracelet Styling & Restyling post with pics and videos.
+For more details on how to crimp and finish a beaded wire necklace or bracelet see this video by Beadaholique.
 Then add your tassel with a jump ring.
 To make the tassels see my Capped Tassel post.

-Although I liked the strength of the necklace, I found making them with the bead wire made the beads hang wonky on your neck when you tighten the wire to crimp it.
+MY OPINION: Although I liked the strength of the necklace, I found making them with the bead wire made the beads hang wonky on your neck when you tighten the wire to crimp it.
 It did not lay flat and smooth like a necklace should.
 The holes in the beads were made uneven, especially where the wood ones were concerned and they overlap when they are too tightly pulled together.
 So the verdict is..
 I prefer making these with nylon string.

 The real way to make the Buddha prayer beads would be to add a knot between each bead as you go.
 Although I love the way that looks, I really do not have the patience to make that many knots and getting them even between each bead.

 I hope you enjoyed this post!
 Everywhere I go, I get so many compliments on these DIY beaded tassel necklaces.
 I hope you will too when you make yours!

 FALL Colors Bar & Jump Ring Tassel Necklaces